AlexisSellier/heka_exporter/README.md

 - @pid
 - @severity
 - @timestamp

+The `macher_zero` matcher definition can be used to initialize metrics.
+If a message matches this, a metric gets created even if `matcher` doesn't match.
+The value defauts to 0.
+This is only needed for special cases where it's required that a metric get first set to 0.

 ## Building it
 The exporter depends on the heka go libraries.
 You need to *build* them first